shlee9605/team4-yolosocket/README.md

 ```

 ### Configuration
-There Aren't Much to Configure.
+There aren't much to configure here.
-However, you do need to configure for successful socket connection.
+However, you do need to do it for a successful socket connection.
 ```Python
 HOST = '192.168.0.120'  # Edukit Port
 PORT = 2004